kevindelord/swift-style-guide/README.markdown

 * [Class Attributes](#class-attributes) as optionals or with default values.
 * Show an example of `convenience init`.

 ### Protocol Conformance

-In Swift, protocols can be used, but it's better appreciated to use closures.
+In Swift, custom protocols can be used of course, but closures are better appreciated.
 In the end they are the very same thing: a pointer to a function owned by an object (a specific object or self).

 The closures are better as they are easier to read, easier to implement and to understand.